Donna Ludlow

 Donna Ludlow is a fictional character from the BBC soap opera EastEnders, played by Matilda Ziegler.
 She appears between episodes 265 and 437 of EastEnders, originally appearing on screen from 27 August 1987 to 13 April 1989.
-Donna was scripted as a troubled individual, desperate for attention, but shunned by almost all who encountered her.
-In her storyline, after finding out she was conceived from rape and then rejected by her mother, Donna sets herself on a path of self-destruction.
-She turns to manipulation, blackmail and prostitution to fund her drug-habit, before choking to death on her own vomit in 1989.
+Donna was scripted as a deeply troubled individual, desperate for love and attention, but shunned by almost all who encountered her.
+In her storyline, after finding out she was conceived from rape and then rejected by her biological mother, Kathy (Gillian Taylforth), Donna sets herself on a path of self-destruction.
+She turns to manipulation, blackmail and prostitution to fund her drug-habit, before suffering a heroin overdose and choking to death on her own vomit in 1989.